Ngo Dinh Diem: Coup and assassination

 As the Buddhist crisis deepened in July 1963, non-communist Vietnamese nationalists and the military began preparations for a coup.
 Bùi Diễm, later South Vietnam's Ambassador to the United States, reported in his memoirs that General Lê Văn Kim requested his aid in learning what the United States might do about Diệm's government.
 Diễm had contacts in both the embassy and with the high-profile American journalists then in South Vietnam, David Halberstam (New York Times), Neil Sheehan (United Press International), and Malcolm Browne (Associated Press).

 The coup d'état was designed by a military revolutionary council including ARVN generals led by General Dương Văn Minh.
-Lieutenant Colonel Lucien Conein, a CIA officer, had become a liaison between the US Embassy and the generals, who were led by Trần Văn Đôn.
-They met each other for the first time on 2 October 1963, at Tân Sơn Nhất airport.
+Lieutenant Colonel Lucien Conein, a CIA officer, had become a liaison between the US Embassy and the generals, who were led by Trần Văn Đôn, and they met each other for the first time on 2 October 1963, at Tân Sơn Nhất airport.
 Three days later, Conein met with General Dương Văn Minh to discuss the coup and the stance of the US towards it.
 Conein then delivered the White House's message of American non-intervention, which was reiterated by Henry Cabot Lodge Jr., the U.S. ambassador, who gave secret assurances to the generals that the United States would not interfere.

 The coup was chiefly planned by the Vietnamese generals.
 Unlike the coup in 1960, the plotters of the 1963 coup knew how to gain broad support from other ARVN officer corps.
-They obtained the support of Generals Tôn Thất Định, General Đỗ Cao Trí, General Nguyễn Khánh, the III, II Corps, and I Corps commanders.
-Only General Huỳnh Văn Cao of IV Corps remained loyal to Diệm.
+They obtained the support of Generals Tôn Thất Đính, Đỗ Cao Trí, and Nguyễn Khánh of the III, II, and I Corps respectively.
+However, commander of the IV Corps Huỳnh Văn Cao remained loyal to Diệm.